jdi-docs/jdi-light/source/includes/_tutorial.md

     contactForm.check(FULL_CONTACT);
 }
 ```
-Now let's write a complex test that:<br/>
+Now let's write a complex test that:

 - Opens the Contacts Page by selecting a corresponding menu option<br/>
 - Verifies that this page has the correct URL and title<br/>
 - Fills all 11 different elements in this Complex form with some values<br/>
-- And verifies that the form has been filled correctly<br/><br/>
+- And verifies that the form has been filled correctly<br/>

-This is just as simple as filling the Login Form! <a class="github-button" href="https://github.com/jdi-testing/jdi-light" data-icon="octicon-star" data-size="large" data-show-count="true" aria-label="Star jdi-testing/jdi-light on GitHub">Amazing!</a><br/>
+This is just as simple as filling the Login Form! </br>
+<a class="github-button" href="https://github.com/jdi-testing/jdi-light" data-icon="octicon-star" data-size="large" data-show-count="true" aria-label="Star jdi-testing/jdi-light on GitHub">Amazing!</a><br/>

 ```java
 public static ContactInfo FULL_CONTACT = new ContactInfo().set(c -> {